Compound Alerts

 {% step %}

-**Click Done and continue with** [**finish the alert**](#finish-the-alert)**.**
+**Click Done and continue to** [**finish the alert**](#finish-the-alert)**.**

 {% endstep %}